titomazzetta/Boston-Bus-Line-Tracking/README.md

 <p>This project is licensed under the <a href="LICENSE">MIT License</a>.
 You are free to modify and distribute the code as per the terms of this license.</p>

 <h2>Acknowledgements</h2>
-<p>We would like to express our gratitude to the original author of the coding assignment and the Mapbox team for providing an excellent mapping solution.
-Additionally, we sourced the updated custom marker icons from "Font Awesome," a comprehensive library of scalable vector icons that greatly enhanced the visual representation of our map markers.
-Their contributions have been instrumental in the development of this refactored codebase.</p>
+<p>I would like to express our gratitude to the original author of the coding assignment and the Mapbox team for providing an excellent mapping solution.
+Additionally, I sourced the updated custom marker icons from "Font Awesome," a comprehensive library of scalable vector icons that greatly enhanced the visual representation of our map markers.</p>